 ^{} Heaters mounted on an angle between 0° to 45° must maintain clearances posted for 0° or 45°; whichever is greater.
+NOTE: Use high BTU output when determining clearances.
+The minimum end clearance is 12 in.

 The stated clearances to combustibles represents a surface temperature of 90°F (50°C) above room temperature.
 Building materials with a low heat tolerance (such as plastics, vinyl siding, canvas, tri-ply, etc.) may be subject to degradation at lower temperatures.
 It is the installer's responsibility to ensure that adjacent materials are protected from degradation.